 James Vesenka.

-Paul Bianchis physics standards for standards-based grading: NY state curriculum, reworked in a modeling fashion -- a work in progress, started in fall 2011.
-Comments are most welcome.
+Paul Bianchis physics standards for standards-based grading (SBG): NY state curriculum, reworked in a modeling fashion -- a work in progress, started in fall 2011.
+He welcomes comments.

 Jerel Welkers website on math